ft-interactive/g-axis/README.md

 Left alignment are be drawn from the origin to the left, because of this the labels do not need to be translated.
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-howleft.png)

-The rendered axis returns the width of the widest text label on the y- axis via <b>.labelWidth()</b>. this will vary depending on the text e.g. '100,000' will return a larger value than '10'
+The rendered axis return the width of the widest text label via <b>.labelWidth()</b>. this will vary depending on the text e.g. the label '100,000' will return a larger value than '10'
 ![alt tag](https://github.com/ft-interactive/g-axis/blob/master/images/yLinear-labelwidth.png)

 <b>.labelWidth()</b> is used to amend the appropriate margin of the currentFrame so that text is positioned outside the plot object.
 The following code when added to you index.js file after the y-axis has been called will resize the margin depending on the <b>.align()</b> for axis with ticks of a standard size.
 For positioning axis where the ticks are longer or shorter then the width of the chartFrame see [tickSize()](#ylineartickSize).